DHS recommends schools ‘remain alert’ amid unfounded threats on TikTok

 The FBI's Los Angeles field office said, "While we continue to monitor intelligence, we are not aware of any specific threats or known credible threats to schools in the Los Angeles region at this time."

-TikTok said it's "working with law enforcement to look into warnings about potential violence at schools even though we have not found evidence of such threats originating or spreading via TikTok."

-The DHS said it'll continue to monitor the threats and asked people to report suspicious activity to law enforcement.

-ABC News' Josh Margolin, Luke Barr and Ahmad Hemingway contributed to this report.
+ABC News' Josh Margolin, Molly Nagle, Luke Barr and Ahmad Hemingway contributed to this report.

 Copyright © 2021, ABC Audio.
 All rights reserved.